renemori7/demopackage/README.md

 demopackage
 ===========

-The goal of demopackage is to ...
+The goal of demopackage is to test package creation

 Installation
 ------------